Let’s be real. No one likes complainers. We work hard and try to do our best, but sometimes our best efforts fail to please our customers.

 Customer complaints challenge the way things are done within an organization.

-Organizations can get stuck without solid business goals and complaints can help identify ways to take an organization to the next level.
+Organizations can get stuck without solid business goals, and complaints can help identify ways to take an organization to the next level.

-They can be a reality check for organizations and help them identify ways to grow, develop, and improve.
+Customer complaints can be a reality check for organizations and help them identify ways to grow, develop, and improve.

 3. Complaints test internal systems and processes.

 Successful organizations have very structured and fine-tuned complaint management processes.
+When you encourage customer complaints, you are fixing the internal processes that may be contributing to a negative customer encounter.

 The only way to test those processes is to use them.